zoran2109/watering-system/arduino/README.md

 # Arduino code

-## TODO
-- Explain 'pump options' and sensor code
-- Additional option - code for Arduino that doesn't rely on Raspberry

 ## Folders
 - **/pump** - code for Arduino connected to the pump and relay that awaits for instructions from Raspberry Pi
 - **/sensors** - code for sensors